Before that, here’s a quick video to better introduce this subject matter.

 To answer that question, let’s first look at some of their most basic differences.

 Between the two, the DSLR is bulkier.
 Its body is filled with various mirrors and sensors that add to its overall weight, not to mention its different lenses that are quite heavy too.
 That is why most photographers wear a strap around their neck because extender hours of taking photos can take its toll on their arms.
+It offers more versatility in the social media field for capturing content, but it largely depends if your focus is going to be video or photographs, if it's both, these are the best bet.

 Another factor that consumers often overlook is a camera’s connectivity abilities.
 Having this function allows you to sync your files with separate devices, like a mobile phone, TV, or laptop.
 This essentially simplifies the entire process of viewing, editing, and deleting footage because all commands now can be made with the swipe of your finger.
+Note a lot of these devices some with a Wi-Fi feature, so you can manually download all the content directly to your phone, and also press record and stop from a distance, which is great for taking selfie shots or starting video while you are already in-frame.

 In terms of this, a camcorder will give you greater compatibility.
 Most have built-in ports for HDMI, USB, or AUX cables.
-Others even sport a Wi-Fi function that automatically links your gadgets using wireless connection.
+Others even sport a bluetooth function that automatically links your gadgets using wireless connection.

 These are some of the main differences that I’ve noticed between these two cameras.
 Like I’ve said, these may seem like small details, but after aligning them with your lifestyle or shooting preferences, you’ll be able to better decide which one best fits your needs.
+This makes all the difference and we think its one of the biggest questions, aside from budget or tech, really asking yourself, what and how do I intend to use this device in the long run and does it suit those applications.

 While I’ve said that this decision is highly subjective, I’d still like to share my opinion.
 In the ongoing debate of camcorder vs DSLR, I have to side with the camcorder.
 Despite not having strong technical features, it possesses enough of the other factors that make it the camera worth owning.